Wambugu-dennis/Wambugu-dennis/README.md

 - 👨🏾‍💻 I'm a security analyst | cloud engineer | web developer
 - 👀 I’m interested in cyber security, cloud architecture(solutions and security, pentesting & web development
 - 🌱 I’m currently learning containers-mostly docker and kubernetes, Azure, AWS, GCP and automating with python.
-- 💞️ I’m looking to collaborate on cloud projects, web development projetcs and pentesting challenges and projets.
+- 💞️ I’m looking to collaborate on cloud projects, web design & development projetcs and pentesting challenges and projets.
 - 📫 shot me a message and lets get to work.